unovafr/brevo-openapi/docs/ContactsApi.md

 end

 api_instance = Brevo::ContactsApi.new
+opts = {
-limit = 789 # Integer | Number of documents per page
+  limit: 789, # Integer | Number of documents per page
-offset = 789 # Integer | Index of the first document of the page opts = {
+  offset: 789, # Integer | Index of the first document of the page
-  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation }
+  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
+}

 begin
   # Get all the segments
-  result = api_instance.get_segments(limit, offset, opts)
+  result = api_instance.get_segments(opts)
   p result
 rescue Brevo::ApiError => e
   puts "Error when calling ContactsApi->get_segments: #{e}"